jackdewinter/pyscan/README.md

 - used as part of the normal development process, `ptest.cmd --publish` was previously invoked to benchmark the summaries for the last commit
   - this effectively invoked `project_summarizer --publish`
-- `ptest -c -f` was invoked to run tests with coverage and provide the [Full Output sample](#full-output)
+- `ptest -c -f` was invoked to run tests with coverage and supply the [Full Output sample](#full-output)
   - this ran PyTest with coverage enabled, and effectively invoked `project_summarizer --junit report\tests.xml --cobertura report\coverage.xml`
 - `ptest -c` was invoked to run tests with coverage and present the [No Change sample](#only-output-changes-with-no-changes)
   - this ran PyTest with coverage enabled, and effectively invoked `project_summarizer --only-changes --junit report\tests.xml --cobertura report\coverage.xml`
 - `ptest -c` was invoked to run tests with coverage and present the [Expected Change sample](#expected-change)
   - same as above, but with the test "missing", it reported that test as not being executed and reported the coverage that was missing

+## Advanced Features

+### Quiet Mode and Output Character Columns

+After use in different real-world scenarios, the ability to maintain better control on the report output became more apparent.
+To that extent, two new arguments were added to the command line: `--quiet` and `--columns`.
+The `--quiet` argument instructs the report summarizers to only generate their output files, and not to generate any console output.
+This feature is useful on servers where the tool is still executed to keep things coordinated with developer workflows, but the console output is not important.
+In those cases where the output on servers is relevant, the `--columns` argument is useful in specifying the number of character columns to use for the output.
+The integer value passed after the `--columns` argument is passed to the table formatting package that is suggested for plugins: `columnar`.
+In the past, when the tool has been run on server environments, there have been situations where the `columnar` package's determination of number of output columns has been wrong or had returned `0`.
+By using this setting, those situations can be sidestepped by hardwiring the number of columns from the command line.

+### Setting The Reporting and Publishing Directories

+As mentioned above, the `report` directory is used to generate summary reports in, and those reports can then be published into the `publish` directory.
+If different names are wanted for these two directories, they can be set with the `--report-dir` argument and the `--publish-dir` argument.
+Note that the report directory, either the default `report` or the value supplied with the `--report-dir` argument, must exist before this tool is called.
+However, the publish directory, either the default `publish` or the value supplied with the `--publish-dir` argument, will be created if it does not exist.

 ## Future Goals

-The initial 0.5.0 release is to get this project on the board.
+The 0.5.0 releases are to get this project on the board.
-Once that is done, we have plans to implement an extension mechanism to provide for customized summaries.
+Once that is done, we have plans to implement an extension mechanism to support customized summaries.

 ## When Did Things Change?